guildai/guild.ai/pages/docs/guides/create-object-detector.md

 guild packages
 ```

-Guild shows the installed `gpkg.object-detect` package.
+Guild shows the installed `gpkg.object-detect` package along with its
+installed dependencies (e.g. `gpkg.slim`).

-With `gpkg.object-detect` available, we use it to extend our model
+With `gpkg.object-detect` installed, we can use it to extend our model
 with a detector model configuration.

 ## Extend a model configuration

-In this step we modify our sample detector to extend one of the model
+In this step we modify our detector to extend one of the model
 configurations defined in the `gpkg.object-detect` package.

 `gpkg.object-detect` supports the following configurations: